 To fully understand hybrid IT and what it can do for an organization, you must go beyond the surface level technology functions and delve deeper into the evolving business landscape that propagated this transformation.
-If you've read my earlier blogs, you're already aware of my most deeply held belief – any organization's IT issues are not addressed by technology, but rather technology is an enabler to the desired business outcome.
+If you've read my earlier blogs, you're already aware of my most deeply held belief – any organization's IT issues are not addressed by technology.
+Still, rather technology is an enabler to the desired business outcome.

 In this case, hybrid IT was not the product of advancements in technology.
 It was the result of a broader transformation in the business community.